JuliaVolkova/JuliaVolkova/README.md

 ## Work Experience

-I work at Hyperskill as a frontend expert.
+As a frontend expert, I work at the educational platform [Hyperskill](https://hyperskill.org/).
 I collaborate with LX designers, content managers, and authors to review the existing program and design a market-aligned educational roadmap for frontend/full-stack program students.

 ### Educational Activities
 Over the past few years, I have been actively engaged in mentoring.
 I worked on two educational platforms, guiding student groups in JavaScript and React courses.